Spread the love

 Spanish Cheese

+While Spain is globally known for its Manchego cheese, almost every province across the country has its famous type of cheese.
+You´ll need an entire life to try it all.
+I´ll try to name a few though.
 For Extremadura it´s Torta de Casar, la Serena, Ibores, for Galicia – Queso de Tetilla, Queso de Cebreiro, Arzua-Ulloa, for AsturiasCabrales, Bellos, Afuega´l pitu del Aramo, in Cantabria – Liebana, Queso de Cantabria, in Basque CountryIdiazabal, in Navarra – Roncal, in Zamora – Queso Zamorano, for MurciaQueso de Murcia, for CataloniaLa Garrotxa/ pell Florida, for Valencia (Xativa) – Servilleta/tovallo, for the Balearic islands – Mahon-Menorca, and the Canary IslandsMajorero.

-Personally, I love sheep and goat cheese and my local favorites in Castellon are truffle goat cheese from Morella, and sheep cheese Brull D´Ovella.
+All these are famous both nationally and internationally.
+Although the list of Spanish cheeses does not end here.
+Personally, I love sheep and goat cheese and my local-production favorites are truffle goat cheese from Morella, and sheep cheese Brull D´Ovella.

 what to buy in spain cheese

-Spices
+Spices in Spain

-The paprika from the small town of La Vera is considered the best one (in Spanish – pimentón de La Vera).
-Saffron is known for being the most expensive spice in the world, yet it´s an essential ingredient for authentic Spanish paella.
+One of the easiest food souvenirs to carry from Spain is local spices.
+Two of the most essential for traditional Spanish cuisine are smoked paprika (pimentón) and saffron (azafrán).
+The paprika from the small town of La Vera is considered the best (known as pimentón de La Vera).
+Saffron, which is the most expensive spice in the world, is also a key ingredient in authentic Spanish paella.

 spanish delicatessen wine